Type-driven Neural Programming by Example: Methodology

 The latter problem we can deal with in either of two ways: \begin{itemize} \item we ignore the problem by deferring it to the type-level, providing a solution consistent with how we handle problems of the former type. \item we reframe the grammar by statically \emph{unrolling} any provided operators such as to ensure only valid function arities are supported. \end{itemize}

 We consider the second option to be preferable from the perspective of a type-based synthesizer; although this would expand the number of production rules in the grammar, different numbers of function application for a given operator yield different \emph{result types}.
-For a type-based synthesizer, distinguishing these makes sense, as this distinction should facilitate learning. ~\footnote{ This view is still up for empirical validation.
+For a type-based synthesizer, distinguishing these makes sense, as this distinction should facilitate learning.

-Moreover, the \emph{unrolled} grammar approach implies upfront known arities of functions' argument and return types , which is not in fact the case for generic functions like the \emph{identity function}, which may take and return e.g. numbers but also other functions, and more importantly, for functions such as the \emph{argument flipping} combinator as well as for the \emph{function composition combinator}, both of which may operate on functions of any arity.

-This poses a significant limitation for the unrolled approach: it essentially means such arity-agnostic combinators are not supported, which in the context of functional programming feels like an undesirable limitation.

-While we acknowledge the limitations of this present approach, considering the operator set we would like to use in our experiments, which we will introduce in Section \ref{sec:task}, we will consider this as sufficient for the purpose of our present paper.
+While this poses limitations in terms of supporting arity-agnostic operators such as the \emph{argument flipping} and \emph{function composition} combinators, we will consider this as sufficient for the purpose of our present paper.